MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

    :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/policy.png" alt-text="Screenshot of Authentication policy.":::

-1. Click **Configure** to set up authentication binding and username binding.
+1. Select **Configure** to set up authentication binding and username binding.
 1. The protection level attribute has a default value of **Single-factor authentication**.
 Select **Multifactor authentication** to change the default value to MFA.

    >[!NOTE]